mercari/mercari-microservices-example/README.md

 ### Microservices

+You can find each microservice's implementation and gRPC API definitions under the `/services` directory.

 #### Gateway

 -   This is the only microservice which is facing the out side of the Kubernetes cluster and acts as just a proxy.